acousticrobot/tempo-cli/README.md

 Time record ids are on a per-day basis, and begin again with an id of 1 on the next day.

 ## Commands

-Before you begin using tempo, you must have at least one project.
-Projects can be tagged, and organized as sub-projects.
-To view your projects, look at  ~/tempo/tempo_projects.yaml

 ### project
 #### Manage the Projects that timed tasks are assigned to